-"My project has changed quite a bit from the initial plan, in a unexpected direction of a AAA+ ATPase field.
-In retrospect, I am happy it took this direction.
+"My project has changed quite a bit from the initial plan, in an unexpected direction, the AAA+ ATPase field.
+In retrospect, I'm happy it took this direction.
 I learned so much!" he says.

 Jessica Stock, recent PhD graduate from the lab of Andrea Pauli at the IMP, investigated the early development of zebrafish embryos.
 She described a novel mechanism that explains how a single receptor can both generate and sense the concentration gradient of a molecular signal to steer cell migration during gastrulation.